frequency-chain/docs/pages/Networks/RunningCollators.md

       ```
     - Additional flags are documented with `--help`
-    - Flags applied after a `--` are applied to built in relay chain node.
+    - Flags applied after a `--` are applied to built in Relay Chain node.
       - Example:
       ```
       ./frequency --collator -- --rpc-port=9934